9:30am on Sunday 22nd September 2019

 The minimum age for our 10k events is currently 15-years in accordance with British Athletics rules.

 Competitors should arrive approximately one hour before the start of the race.
 Surrounding roads, which form part of the course, will be closed to traffic before the race starts.
 Please bear this in mind and allow extra time when travelling.
 You can find details of road closures on our website.

-As a general guide we suggest being able to complete the course in under one hour and forty five minutes to help comply with East Cheshire Council’s requests and to reduce as much disruption to residents and passing traffic as possible with road closures.
+As a general guide we suggest being able to complete the course in under one hour and forty five minutes to help comply with the local council’s requests and to reduce as much disruption to residents and passing traffic as possible with road closures.